nasa/trick/docs/documentation/simulation_capabilities/Variable-Server.md

 | [Home](/trick) → [Documentation Home](../Documentation-Home) → [Simulation Capabilities](Simulation-Capabilities) → Variable Server |
 |------------------------------------------------------------------|

+As of version ..., the variable server is now disabled by default for security reasons.
+Unless enabled prior to initialization, the variable server will not be available for the rest of a sim run, even if enabled later on.
+The reason driving this change is the powerful nature of the variable server.
+Anyone who can secure a connection with a sim's variable server has access to an unrestricted python interpeter on that sim's host.
+For this reason, it is advised to only enable the varibale server as needed.

-When running a Trick simulation, unless specifically turned off, a server called the "variable server" is always up and listening in a separate thread of execution.
+If enabled, a server called the "variable server" is always up and listening in a separate thread of execution.
 The variable server is privy to simulation parameters and their values since it resides in an asynchronous simulation thread.
 Threads share the same address space as their siblings and parent.
 Clients connect to the variable server in order to set/get values of Trick processed variables.
 You may already be familiar with the Trick applications that use the variable server: the simulation control panel, Trick View (TV) , [Event/Malfunction Trick View](/trick/documentation/running_a_simulation/runtime_guis/MalfunctionsTrickView) (MTV) , and the stripchart.

 The variable server is a convenient way for external applications to interact with the simulation.
 Any application that needs to set or get simulation parameters may